 - Information from snippets of shared data the forum member may be previewing

-Traditional Markets are defined as dark web marketplaces that sell everything from drug paraphernalia to digital goods.
-These markets do not typically have visible PII present due to the nature of how they operate, meaning, threat actors will not divulge the details of the sensitive data or guides that they intend to make a profit off of.
+Traditional markets are dark web marketplaces that sell everything from drug paraphernalia to digital goods.
+These markets typically do not have visible PII due to the nature of how they operate, meaning threat actors will not divulge the details of the sensitive data or guides they intend to profit from.
 Security teams should focus on details around the threat actor, selling history, and where they advertise their goods/services.
-The following should be captured on traditional marketplaces, if possible:
+Capture the following, if possible, on traditional marketplaces:

 - Threat actor name